 The abandoning of the ‘self-power’ is the occasion for the ‘other-power’ to appear on the scene.
 The abandoning and the appearance take place simultaneously; it is not that the abandoning comes first, and the ground remaining empty there is a vacancy, and finally the ‘other-power’ comes in to claim this vacuity.
 The facts of experience do not justify this supposition, for nothing can work in a vacuity.
 On the contrary, there must be a point to which the ‘other-power’ can fix itself, or a form into which it can, as it were, squeeze itself. (p.
 287) this self-determination of the ‘other-power’ is impossible if there is nothing but an absolute emptiness of passivity.
 The suppression of the self does not mean its utter annihilation, but its perfect readiness to receive a higher power into it.
 In this receptivity we must not forget that there is a power that receives, which has been made passive.
 The absolute ‘other-power’ doctrine is not psychologically valid, nor metaphysically tenable.

-[Editor’s note: The section of the essay titled “Absolute Passivism and Libertinism” has here been omitted, as the transcriber saw little danger in anyone misinterpreting the philosophy of passivism to justify nihilism, existentialism or libertinism.
-Of it, the following account of a devotee who has become a complete innocent has been included, as it accords with descriptions of many saints and sages.]
+[Editor’s note: The section of the essay titled “Absolute Passivity and Libertinism” has here been omitted, as the transcriber saw little danger in anyone misinterpreting the philosophy of passivity to justify nihilism, existentialism or libertinism.
+Only the following account of a devotee who has become a complete innocent has been included, as it accords with many descriptions of saints and sages.]

 Absolute Passivity as Innocence